• Training

 Regular events remind team members that your business cares about innovation

-In an era where everyone’s focused on the bottom line, it’s not uncommon to hear grousing about “myopic” organizations that “can’t see past the end of the quarter.”
-Hosting regular TED-style events can help companies make clear their commitment to progress — and that inside their walls, ideas are welcome from everyone.
+In an era when everyone’s focused on the bottom line, it’s not uncommon to hear grousing about “myopic” organizations that “can’t see past the end of the quarter.”
+Hosting regular TED-style events can help companies make clear their commitment to progress and that inside their walls, ideas are welcome from everyone.
 It’s a message even those who don’t participate will recognize and value.

 Best of all, while the TED events themselves have become recognizable for their superlative production value, holding a similar event within your own walls can often require little more than booking a meeting space and sending a few emails announcing the initiative.

-To see just what’s possible — and just how easy it can be — check out the GRADx event, a TED-style showcase held by Duke University this past semester showcasing some of the big ideas of the university’s graduating class.
+To see just what’s possible—and just how easy it can be—check out the GRADx event, a TED-style showcase held by Duke University this past semester showcasing some of the big ideas of the university’s graduating class.

 Duke GRADx Event - Panopto Video Platform

 Once you’ve set a date for your in-house TED event and started scheduling presentations, be sure to plan for recording and sharing everything.
-A modern enterprise video platform — the same tool many organizations already rely on for enterprise video platform — the same tool many organizations already rely on for scaling training and delivering corporate communications — will make this easy as well.
-With a video platform like Panopto you can record from anywhere with just a laptop and webcam.
+A modern enterprise video platform—the same tool many organizations already rely on for enterprise video platform—the same tool many organizations already rely on for scaling training and delivering corporate communications—will make this easy as well.
+With a video platform like Panopto, you can record from anywhere with just a laptop and webcam.
 And once your event’s complete, your video platform will automatically upload everything, transcode it for optimal playback on-demand on any device, and even index every word spoken or shown on-screen for quick search and discovery when the time is right.